codemotionapps/react-native-dynamic/README.md

 ### `useDynamicValue`

 Returns the appropriate value depending on the theme.
-You can either pass a `DynamicValue` or just two arguments.
+You can either pass a `DynamicValue`, an object containing `dark` and `light` properties, or just two arguments.

 ```javascript
 import { DynamicValue, useDynamicValue } from 'react-native-dynamic'